anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/plots/README.md

-An example of such a CSV file can be found in [`doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.stats.csv`](../../results/doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.stats.csv)
+An example of such a CSV file can be found in [`doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.stats.csv`](../../results/doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.stats.csv) and the other `*.stats.csv` files which were generated from our experiment logs.

 You can change the verbosity of the output of the script using the `-v <log level>` argument.
 See e.g.